clerk/clerk-sdk-ruby/README.md

 ## Rails integration

-The SDK will automatically add the [Rack middleware](#rack-middleware) to the middleware stack, using `Rails.cache` for its cache.
-For easier access to the Clerk session and user, include the `Clerk::Authenticatable` concern in your
+The SDK will automatically add the [Rack middleware](#rack-middleware) to the middleware stack.
+For easier access to the Clerk session and user, include the `Clerk::Authenticatable` concern in your controller:
-controller:

 ```ruby
 require "clerk/authenticatable"